assyrianic/Tagha/README.md

 * 4. Create a minimal and easy to use library for others to use in their projects.

 # Features
+* self-contained.
+* has its own implementation of libc specially for TaghaVM.
 * register-based virtual machine with 3 different addressing modes to tackle any kind of operation.
 * 22 **general purpose registers** + 3 reserved-use (stack pointers and instruction pointer) registers.
 * floats and doubles are supported.